konradduleba/TheBooker/README.md

 # Booker
-Application is an online directory that connects people through all over the world
+Application is an online directory that connects people through all around the world

 <h3>Functionalities:</h3>
 <li>User accounts (login/register)</li>